processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 * The extracting variable/function names feature of FES's `sketch_reader` is not perfect and some cases might go undetected (for eg: when all the code is written in a single line).

-## Thoughts for the Future
+## Thoughts for Future Work
-* re-introduce color coding for the Web Editor.
+* Re-introduce color coding for the Web Editor.

-* More unit testings.
+* Add more unit tests for comprehensive test coverage.

 * More intuitive and narrowed down output messages.

-* All the colors are checked for being color blind friendly.
+* All the colors being used should be color blind friendly.

 * Identify more common error types and generalize with FES (e.g. `bezierVertex()`, `quadraticVertex()` - required object not initiated; checking Number parameters positive for `nf()` `nfc()` `nfp()` `nfs()`)